WeiYuFei0217/WeiYuFei0217.github.io/README.md

 ---

-### 🌾 Provincial Major R&D Program - Agricultural Automation System
+### 🌾 Provincial Key R&D Program - Agricultural Automation System
 Designed and led the development of a vision-only navigation system for agricultural machinery, covering the complete sensing architecture, perception stack, and visual–inertial odometry framework.
 Built a four-camera and IMU perception module with a dedicated vibration-attenuating structure and implemented a multi-view visual–inertial fusion system optimized for low-texture, high-vibration agricultural environments.
 Integrated the system with an error-compensation tracking controller and demonstrated centimeter-level trajectory accuracy in rice-transplanter farmland trials when compared against RTK-INS ground truth.

 ---